You have a keyword tool. A content planner (maybe a spreadsheet, maybe Trello). An AI writing assistant. A rank tracker. Maybe a site audit tool too.

 The hidden cost of "best of breed"

-The conventional wisdom in software is to pick the best tool for each job.
+The conventional wisdom is to pick the best tool for each job.
 Best keyword tool.
 Best writing assistant.
 Best rank tracker.

 But "best" assumes the tool works in isolation.
 A keyword tool that's technically superior but doesn't know your content history is worse than a good keyword tool that does.

-The cost of juggling five tools isn't just the five subscriptions.
-It's the time spent moving between them.
-The context you lose in every switch.
-The connections you miss because the data lives in five different places.
-The decisions you delay because you'd need to cross-reference three tabs to make them confidently.
+The cost of juggling five tools isn't the subscriptions.
+It's the time spent moving between them, the context you lose in every switch, the connections you miss because the data lives in five different places, and the decisions you delay because you'd need to cross-reference three tabs to make them.

 For SEO teams with dedicated analysts, that overhead might be manageable.
 For a solo operator or small business trying to grow organic traffic while running the rest of their business — it's the thing that causes content strategy to stall out entirely.